-Note: Scroll down to fill out a Volunteer Questionnaire.
+Note: Scroll down to fill out a Volunteer Questionnaire or see Internships.

-Volunteers are the heart and soul of Nearby Nature.
+Volunteers and interns are the heart and soul of Nearby Nature.
 They come from all walks of life and include everyone from elementary school students to wise elders.

-Volunteering is a great way to invest in your community, meet fascinating people, and learn about local natural history.
+Volunteering or interning is a great way to invest in your community, meet fascinating people, and learn about local natural history.
 You can find out more about specific types of programs below.

 Learn more at our spring and fall volunteer orientations.
 At these events we talk about leading school nature walks in Alton Baker Park, gardening projects, restoration work, school visits, weekend events, TAG Team graffiti patrol, summer daycamps, and more!
 See Calendar for next event.